remysheppard/lutheran-answers/content/policies.md

 Please be aware that while this information may not be personally identifying by itself, it may be possible to combine it with other data to personally identify individual persons.

 Please know that on this website we use [Fathom Analytics](https://usefathom.com/ref/JHDRUD), a privacy focused analytics service.
-While we try and integrate Fathom and use them as our analytic source to safeguard your privacy, some of our partner websites - including Buzzsprout, Convertkit, and Gumroad - may have their own analytics services in place, and you should familiarize yourself with their privacy policies.
+While we try and integrate Fathom and use them as our analytic source to safeguard your privacy, some of our partner websites - including Buzzsprout, Convertkit, and TeeSpring - may have their own analytics services in place, and you should familiarize yourself with their privacy policies.

 ### Personal Information